 8. Share the Listing on Social Media

-Social media platforms like Facebook, Pinterest, and Instagram are a great way to reach homebuyers in your area.
+Social media platforms like Facebook, Pinterest, and Instagram are a great way to reach homebuyers in your area and increase real estate lead generation.
 Instagram lets you highlight particularly beautiful parts of your listing while sharing listing details and using hashtags to reach your ideal audience.
 Facebook ads let you share listing brochures, landing pages, and blog posts with an even more targeted group by choosing the location and demographics of your audience, user interests, and ad posting schedule.